frontarm/navi/docs/introduction/DoINeedARouter.md

 # Do I Need A Router?

+- Routers seem important.
+- Everybody uses routers.
+- All these people can't be wrong.
+Doing this by ourself must be painful, right?

+Routers do a lot for you.

+- Smoothing browser inconsistencies
+- Helpers for working with React
+- Responding to browser navigation events
+- Telling React about Location changes
+- Rendering your routes

+But can we do this by ourselves?

+- Let's find out by writing a router.
+- *one sub section per heading above*

+Turns out we can do it!
+But do we want to?

+- You definitely want to use history
+- Complex URLs are difficult to break down
+- Nested application structures require thought to route properly

+You don't need a router, but you might want one

+- Writing routing code is easy
+- Structuring it gets harder as your app scales
+- Don't use a router to avoid writing routing code
+- Do use a router to add structure to your application

+---

+# Do I Need A Router?

 So you've decided to build a new React app.
 And usually, your first step would be to add a routing library. *But do you really need one?*

 <!--more-->